 Additional information about military service credit, including eligibility and application requirements under the different statutes of law, is available on our Military Service Credit page.

-Requesting credit for your previous public employment as early in your career as possible can be advantageous:
+Requesting credit for your previous, prior or military service as early in your career as possible can be advantageous:

 - Records we need to verify your service will be more readily available.

 - If there is a cost, it will be less expensive than if you wait to purchase credit at a later date.

 - If your tier allows you to discontinue contributions after a defined period of time, you will stop paying contributions sooner.

 - Your retirement benefit will be processed more quickly if your service credit request has been reviewed or processed prior to retirement.

 If you are requesting previous, prior or military service credit to establish eligibility for a vested retirement benefit, you must request this credit while you are on the payroll of a participating employer.
 If you receive a statement of the cost after you leave the payroll, you must make payment within 30 days of notification.